-The TEQUATIC[TM] PLUS F-150 B-Series Skid system is operated with a PLC controller and touch screen display.
+The TEQUATIC[TM] PLUS F-150 C-Series Skid system is operated with a PLC controller and touch screen display.
 The display provides status information about the system and also the primary operator interface.
 The functions of the operator interface are presented on various screens, which are described in the sections below.

 Each screen contains a set of navigation buttons (Home, Settings, Clock, Alarms) for moving to the various other screens.
 Touching any of these four buttons will navigate the display to the applicable screen.
 These screens and their purposes are described in subsequent sections.
+Software can be updated as improvements are made.
+Actual screens may vary slightly as improvements are made.